patrick-tingson/RESTful.WCF.WithJWT/README.md

 #Content
 - Create JWT and pass it through RESTfulWCF using method POST
-- Validate JWT and echo the request using JSON
+- Validate JWT and echo the Request using JSON as Response